-Protip #2: If you’ve been posting to Instagram for a while and feel like you’ve missed out on all these opportunities to build your audience by using keyword hashtags, fret not.
+Pro tip #2: If you’ve been posting to Instagram for a while and feel you’ve missed out on all these opportunities to build your audience using keyword hashtags, fret not.
 You can still go back and post a comment with your new hashtag keyword lists and watch the likes and followers roll in.

 Using hashtags in Instagram stories

-Hashtagging on Instagram posts are a given, but you should also be using hashtags in your Stories for the chance to be seen by users who follow that specific hashtag.
+Hashtagging on Instagram posts is a given, but you should also be using hashtags in your Stories for the chance to be seen by users who follow that specific hashtag.

-You can use hashtag stickers (which can be found in the Instagram Stickers menu when creating a Story) or just hashtag directly in your captions for a chance to be featured in a hashtag story.
+You can use hashtag stickers (which can be found in the Instagram Stickers menu when creating a Story) or just hashtag directly in your post captions for a chance to be featured in a hashtag story.

-Now that users can follow hashtags, your stories on Instagram have a chance to be seen by both people who are following that hashtag and anyone who’s just checking it out.
+Now that users can follow hashtags, your Stories on Instagram have a chance to be seen by both people who are following that hashtag and anyone who’s just checking it out.

-3. Post on Instagram at the right times
+9. Post at the right times

 The dark circles indicate when you usually post media.
-The light gray circles shows when your community has been interacting.
+The light gray circles show when your community has been interacting.
 The biggest light gray circles represent the best times for you to post.

-You can also get a lot of great insight from Instagram Analytics for Business accounts for free, under the Followers section.
+You can also get a lot of great insight for free from Instagram analytics for business accounts, found under the Followers section.

-You may want to consider using a social media scheduling tool to schedule and automatically publish your posts for when your audience is the most engaged.
+You may want to consider using a social media scheduling tool to automatically publish your posts when your audience is the most engaged.

-4. Steal your competitor's followers on Instagram
+10. Steal your competitors’ followers

-One of the best ways to find and attract a new following is by seeking out your closest competitors’ Instagram accounts and engaging with their audience.
-These people have already shown some level of interest in the products you carry simply by following your competitors' account.
+One of the best ways to find and attract a new following is by seeking out your closest competitors’ Instagram accounts and engaging with their audiences.
+These people have already shown some level of interest in the products you carry simply by following your competitors.

 So how do you effectively steal your competitors’ followers?
-You can steal your closest competitors' followers by engaging with them.
+By engaging with them.
 There are several ways to engage with Instagram users, and the more work you put in, the more followers and repeat engagement you’ll get out of it.